aswinm20/aswinm20.github.io/README.md

 - Shaun Paraplammoottil Cheiryan and Zack Wiebe for their valuable feedback on this README.

-- And finally, professor Stewart for guidance and support throughout the development of this README.
+- And finally, professor Stewart Wilcox for guidance and support throughout the development of this README.

 ## FAQs